 Leslie Craig started with the MSBCoach team in December of 2018 as the Executive Administrative Assistant to the team.
 She has extensive experience in mission-driven environments organizing people, programs, and data in a conscientious and caring manner.
-She graduated from Wilmington College with a B.A. in English, and she is currently completing her M.S. in Strategic Communication with Purdue University.
+She graduated from Wilmington College with a B.A. in English, and she recently completed her M.S. in Strategic Communication from Purdue University, also achieving a Graduate Certificate in Strategic Communications Management.

 Leslie loves facilitating productive, compassionate, proactive dialogue and sees her work in Executive-level Administration as a conduit for creating a greater understanding within and among organizations.